 - Credit underwriting: Strengthen decisioning on thin-file or borderline applicants with external behavioral context.

-Expand risk visibility with Sonar Footprint
+Expand risk visibility with Sonar Entity Footprint

 Traditional banking data only tells part of the story.
-With Sonar Footprint, banks can see beyond their own walls to identify risks earlier, validate customers with more confidence, and make faster, more accurate risk decisions.
+With Sonar Entity Footprint, banks can see beyond their own walls to identify risks earlier, validate customers with more confidence, and make faster, more accurate risk decisions.

-If your institution is looking to strengthen risk visibility without adding complexity, Sonar Footprint is built for that.
+If your institution is looking to strengthen risk visibility without adding complexity, Sonar Entity Footprint is built for that.
 It’s fully compliant with GLBA and 314(b) frameworks, enabling secure data sharing and intelligence exchange across institutions.

 Contact our team to see how you can start leveraging cross-industry intelligence in your existing workflows.
 And if you’re interested in learning more about Sonar, visit joinsonar.com.